We frequently get the question: How can we get Local U to come to our city? There are two common ways to make this happen.

 In the flat-fee model, we assume the costs of content development, transportation and housing.
 The sponsoring group covers the venue and marketing expenses and retains any income directly generated by the event.
 The pricing of this model depends on whether we use our standard curriculum or develop custom, industry-specific content.

 Interested in either of these options?
 Let us know via our Contact page.
-We're currently in the process of finalizing our schedule for the remainder of 2015 and already thinking ahead to 2016.
+We're currently in the process of finalizing our schedule for the remainder of 2018 but have a bit of flexibility in the fall, we're thinking ahead to 2019, so reach out ASAP!